Honorary, Service, and Professional Organizations

 Delta Sigma Pi

 Delta Sigma Pi is a co-ed business fraternity that fosters the study of business in undergraduate education.
-The Gamma Chapter includes students from the Questrom School of Business and School of Hospitality Administration, and Economics majors.
+The Gamma chapter includes students from Questrom School of Business and the School of Hospitality Administration, and Economics majors.
 Our mission is to encourage, support, and shape our members’ professional goals through networking events, career fairs, community service, professional workshops, and social gatherings.
-Contact DSPGamma@gmail.com for more information.
+Visit the BU DSP website for more information.

 Fashion and Retail Association